 Here's the bad news, if you're just a rich person with houses, boats and RVs to spare: You can't write them off if you qualify for the alternative minimum tax, which is for those with higher incomes.

-To read a lot more about taxes, click on the next page.
+To read a lot more about taxes, click below.

 Author's Note: 10 Tax Tips for Homeowners

 Not to brag, but I'm totally a homeowner myself.
 But don't fawn over my impressive home-owning prowess yet: You should also know that for a long time I had no idea mortgage interest was deductible, and probably have been totally throwing away good deductions for years now because I was too lazy to do anything but take the standard deduction.
 Lesson to be learned: Do your tax research.

 - Bell, Kay.
 "Home Sweet Homeowner Tax Breaks."
 Bankrate.
 Jan.
 29, 2014.
 (Oct.
 8, 2014) http://www.bankrate.com/finance/taxes/home-sweet-homeowner-tax-breaks-1.aspx